Penrose, Cornwall: Toponymy

-'"Penrose'" means 'head of the moor' (or according to Craig Weatherhill 'end/head of a hillspur') in Cornish.
-This Penrose was formerly Penrose Methleigh (Penros Methle, 1367) i.e. 'end/head of a hillspur at Methleigh'.
+'"Penrose'" means 'head of the moor' (or according to Craig Weatherhill 'end/head of a hill-spur') in Cornish.
+This Penrose was formerly Penrose Methleigh (Penros Methle, 1367) i.e. 'end/head of a hill-spur at Methleigh'.
 The first documentation of an owner here – John de Penrose – was in 1281.

 There are seven other places named Penrose in Cornwall, in the parishes of Breage, Budock, Luxulyan, Sennen, St Breward (Penrose Burden), St Columb and St Ervan.

 House and estate

 Penrose House

 Penrose House is located at OS Grid Ref: SW 640 258.
 The current Grade II listed house consists of an irregular square plan ranged around a small courtyard with 17th-century U-shaped plan front to the northwest.
 The 17th-century country house was constructed for the Penrose family, probably for John Penrose who died in 1679; remodelled and extended from c.
 1788 for John Rogers and c.
 1832 for the Reverend John Rogers; extended 1863 by William Webb for John Jope Rogers; remodelled 1867; buttery added 1868 and centre of the elevation towards Loe Pool rebuilt 1927–28.